techieeliot/gcc-web-design-co/README.md

-# Sanford Dev Consulting Website
+# SanforDev Consulting Website

-A modern, responsive website built with Next.js for Sanford Dev Consulting, showcasing our software development and technical consulting services.
+A modern, responsive website built with Next.js for SanforDev Consulting, showcasing our software development and technical consulting services.

 ## 🚀 Features